A "Case Study in Science"

 Judges' Responsibilities

-The judges should approach their roles as highly educated, ultra objective, scrupulous decision-makers.For the trial date, each judge should prepare (individually) a one- to two-page (max!), double-spaced, typed statement (as above) that is exceptionally well written, indicating his/her position (for or against dinosaur cloning) before hearing the depositions in class.
-It is ok to confer with your fellow judges, but do your write-up on your own using your own words and phrases and citing any references that you used.
+The Judges should approach their roles as highly educated, ultra objective, scrupulous decision-makers.
+For the trial date, each Judge should prepare (individually) a one-page (max!), double-spaced, typed statement (as above) that is exceptionally well written, indicating his/her specialty perspective (i.e., judicial expert on genetics, etc.) -- and clearly indicating that s/he is open to convincing arguments on either side -- before hearing the depositions in class.
+It is ok to confer with your fellow Judges, but you must do your write-up on your own using your own words and phrases and citing any references that you used.
 Notice that under Grading Assessment, points will be awarded to those who show special creativity and develop exceptionally worthy or original ideas based on research that either builds on or goes beyond the information provided in each specialist page.
 Judges, of course, should not engage in conversations with members of either team before testimony is given.

 Grading Assessment

-Specialists should make sure that their group presentation is coordinated so that members representing the same specialty (on the same team) do not duplicate information being presented to the judges.
+***Specialists should make sure that their group presentation is coordinated so that members representing the same specialty (on the same team)

 Late assignments will not be accepted.
 Please note in particular that last-minute problems with computer disks, printers, internet access, etc., will be inexcusable reasons for not having your written assignment completed on time.
 Please plan ahead to avoid last-minute headaches!

-PROCEEDINGS SCHEDULE
+PART IV: PROCEEDINGS SCHEDULE

 Today, you'll begin working with your partners using computers and the web exercise so that you can confer about the discussion questions posed in Part II of the exercise.
 Judges and specialists should follow the directions in this web exercise, looking specifically at the page that refers to their specialty in Part II.
 These pages will give starter ideas for an approach to take and clues about how a person with that specialty might think.
 Be sure to check Parts I and II, discussion questions, web links, and the cloning e-folder.
-Also there are helpful resources in the science library, including journal articles, books, etc. as well as lots of opinion and news pieces on the internet.
+Also there are helpful resources in the science library and Moodle, including journal articles, books, etc. as well as lots of opinion and news pieces on the internet.
 Your textbooks will be helpful, too.
-Please return to class at 10:55 today for a Q & A session.
+Please return to class at 3:40 pm today for a Q & A session.

-Thursday, you'll see a video on dinosaurs that will give interesting background information on the topic you're debating and relate very well both to the discussion questions and to the upcoming court session.
-After that, we'll have a week of regular class meetings with time to clarify any remaining questions before we go to trial.
+Next class, you'll see a video on dinosaurs that will give interesting background information on the topic you're debating and relate very well both to the discussion questions and to the upcoming court session.
+There will be an additional 15-20 minutes to meet with your specialist group to discuss the video and fine-tune your group's strategy for Trial.
+After that, we'll have a week or so of regular class meetings with time to clarify any remaining questions before we go to trial.
+On the trial date, we'll hold court and await the Judges' final decision!

-2020 CORPORATE SPONSORSHIP
+2030 CORPORATE SPONSORSHIP

 The university is proud to announce co-sponsorship of the Colgate High Tribunal with "Really Big Lizards, Inc." - THE internet source for genetically engineered prehistoric animals.

 Using techniques and technologies popularized in the fictional book and movie Jurassic Park, "Really Big Lizards, Inc." has actually cracked the genetic code and is ready to begin limited commercial breeding of a select variety of prehistoric animals - once we know the Judges' decision.
-We will have a small number of breeder pairs of animals available in the spring of 2021.
+We will have a small number of breeder pairs of animals available in the spring of 2031.
 Please review our pricing and availability below.

 Flying "Dinosaurs"